HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 `piece.notes()`
   * These notes will be printed in a table, where each new row represents the fact that any voice has changed its note.
 The left-most column is an index representing the offset of the change in note, where 0 represents the first note of the piece, and 1 unit of offset represents a single quarter note.
 Note that this index will not necessarily be regularly spaced.
-  * Each column of the `notes()` table represents a different voice of the pieces, as indicatd by the headings of the table
+  * Each column of the `notes()` table represents a different voice of the pieces, as indicated by the headings of the table
   * By default, printing `piece.notes()` will print the first and last five rows of the table.
 That is, the first and last 5 points in the piece at which any voice changes in note.
   * To control how many rows are printed;